 - Some medicines can affect how carfilzomib works.
 Tell your doctor if you are using melphalan, prednisone, birth control pills, or medicine that weakens the immune system.

 Warnings While Using This Medicine:

 - This medicine may cause birth defects if either partner is using it during conception or pregnancy.
 Tell your doctor right away if you or your partner becomes pregnant.
 If you are a woman who can get pregnant, your doctor may do tests to make sure you are not pregnant before starting treatment.
 Use an effective form of birth control during treatment with this medicine and for at least 6 months after the last dose.
 Men should use an effective form of birth control during treatment with this medicine and for at least 3 months after the last dose.

-- Tell your doctor if you have kidney disease, liver disease, breathing or lung problems, high blood pressure, heart disease, heart failure, heart rhythm problems, or a history of heart attack or blood clots.
+- Tell your doctor if you have kidney disease (including patients on dialysis), liver disease, breathing or lung problems, high blood pressure, heart disease, heart failure, heart rhythm problems, nerve problems, or a history of heart attack or blood clots.

 - Medicines used to treat cancer are very strong and can have many side effects.
 Before receiving this medicine, make sure you understand all the risks and benefits.
 It is important for you to work closely with your doctor during your treatment.